Zomig; Zomig ZMT

 - Leg cramps.

-- Feeling of heaviness or tightness in your leg muscles.
+- Feeling of heaviness or tightness in the leg muscles.

 - Feeling cold.

-- Burning or aching pain in your feet or toes.
+- Burning or aching pain in the feet or toes.

 - Shortness of breath.